Photo by Innerbody Research

 Winner: Unbound Jolt Gel

 On average, safe and effective female arousal products will cost you somewhere between $35-$70 per month (or per bottle).
-And some products, like VitaFLUX, offer subscription deals that shave a percentage off your cost and automatically deliver more product to you at a specified interval.
+But, some products, like VitaFLUX, offer subscription deals that shave a percentage off your cost and automatically send more to you at a specified interval.

 If you have health insurance coverage, then Vyleesi autoinjectors could be your least expensive choice.
 The manufacturer of the drug notes that some insurance plans can bring the cost down to $0.
 But, for those who are uninsured, you could pay up to $956 for four doses.11